 Southern Union State Community College has agreed to comply with the principles of Executive Order 13607, Establishing Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and Other Family Members (E.O.
-13607), of their commitment to use the Financial Aid Shopping Sheet (Shopping Sheet) to provide each of their prospective veteran and service member students with a personalized form that contains standardized information describing the cost of the educational program and the amount of that cost that may be covered by available Federal educational benefits and financial aid.
+13607), of their commitment to using the Financial Aid Shopping Sheet (Shopping Sheet) to provide each of their prospective veteran and service member students with a personalized form that contains standardized information describing the cost of the educational program and the amount of that cost that may be covered by available Federal educational benefits and financial aid.

-A Shopping Sheet has been provided; various information pertaining to general financial aid availability information.
-Based the specific Federal educational benefits and financial aid for each student additional funding may be calculated into the Shopping Sheet.
+A Shopping Sheet has been provided, with various information about general financial aid availability.
+Based on the specific Federal educational benefits and financial aid for each student, additional funding may be calculated into the Shopping Sheet.